bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a maintenance job.
-2. **System** verifies that it is valid and corresponds to an existing job.
+2. **System** verifies that the request is valid and corresponds to an existing job.
 3. **System** deletes the specified maintenance job.
 4. **System** shows the success message and refreshes the job list to reflect the removal.